 Get amazing deals on all kinds of hosting solutions and services at ARZ Host, Visit Our Homepage Now!

 Nope.
-CNAME records function only to redirect domains to other domain names, yet they never connect to IP addresses directly.
-If you need to map a domain to an IP, you’d use an A record instead.
+CNAME functions only redirect domains to other domain names but in no situation are they directly connected to IP addresses.
+In case you were required to map a domain to an IP, then you would utilize an A record.

 Read More: